LaunchCode-Education-Archived/csharp-web-development/src/chapters/classes-part2/instance-and-static-methods.rst

 Instance Methods
 ----------------

-As we learned in the last chapter, *instance methods* define the behaviors that are *unique* or *specialized* to each class.
+As we learned in the last chapter, :ref:`instance methods <instance-methods-part1>` define the behaviors that are *unique* or *specialized* to each class.
 Every object created from a class will carry a copy of these methods.